The-SourceCode/DiscordJS_Template/README.md

 Step 1)

-  Download or git pull the files to your local machine.
+  Download or git clone the files to your local machine.

 Step 2)